 Development of an HSTP allows regional partners to become eligible for state and federal funding through the competitive WSDOT Consolidated Grant Program.
 Applicants for Consolidated Grant funding must participate in the regional HSTP planning process.

 SCOG, as the state-designated Regional Transportation Planning Organization for the Skagit region, coordinates stakeholders and partners in identifying and prioritizing transportation improvement projects for funding consideration.
-In the 2018 CPT-HSTP update, an ad-hoc Special Needs Transportation Committee, made up of community stakeholders, developed the Plan and ranking criteria and assigned project rankings.
-Commitee members included representatives from public transit agencies, social service providers, local tribes, non-profit organizations, and WSDOT.
-Public outreach efforts conducted for the Plan included print and electronic community surveys, phone and in-person interviews, and a stakeholder workshop.
-Project rankings were approved by the TPB alongside adoption of the final Plan.
+In the 2022 CPT-HSTP update, an ad-hoc Special Needs Transportation Committee, made up of community stakeholders, developed the Plan and ranking criteria.
+Committee members included representatives from public transit agencies, social service providers, local tribes, non-profit organizations, and WSDOT.
+Public outreach efforts conducted for the Plan included an online open house, survey and interactive web map.
+Project rankings are being considered by the ad-hoc Special Needs Transportation Committee separately from the CPT-HSTP update, and will be approved by the TPB in January of 2023.